Wheatley, Willard (b. July 16, 1915, Tortola, British Virgin Islands - d. Jan. 22, 1997), chief minister of the British Virgin Islands (1971-79).

 Williams, Jack, byname of John Richard Williams (b.
 Oct.
 29, 1909, Los Angeles, Calif. - d.
 Aug.
 24, 1998, Phoenix, Ariz.), U.S. politician.
 He entered the public eye with a radio career at Phoenix station KOY-AM beginning in 1929.
 After serving as an elected school board member and appointed city council member, he was elected mayor of Phoenix and served two terms (1956-60).
 He helped propel Republicans to statewide power in 1966.
 From 1967 to 1975, he served two two-year terms and one four-year term as governor before retiring.
 He was the first Arizona governor to serve a four-year term; Arizona voters approved a constitutional change that added four-year terms in 1968.
 By 1973, Williams was a target of liberal activists, and he narrowly escaped being forced to a recall election.
 He was criticized for signing anti-union legislation passed in the wake of strife surrounding United Farmworkers Union organizing in the Yuma area.

-Williams, Joe, Cook Islands politician.
-Williams, who earlier had already served 7 years in parliament, was again voted into parliament in 1994 to represent the overseas constituency.
+Williams, Joe, byname of Joseph Williams (b.
+Oct.
+4, 1934, Aitutaki, Cook Islands), Cook Islands politician.
+Williams, who earlier had already served 7 years in parliament and was minister of health and education (1975-78), was again voted into parliament in 1994 to represent the overseas constituency.
 He maintained a residence in both Rarotonga and Auckland, where he had an active medical practice.
 He was again elected in the June 16, 1999, national election, and became prime minister following the resignation of Sir Geoffrey Henry.
 In October 1999 the New Alliance Party left the government coalition and he led a minority government until resigning in November, bringing to an end ten years of rule by the Cook Islands Party.

 Williams, Michael (Jay) (b.
 Oct.
 16, 1929), acting president of Trinidad and Tobago (1987).
 He was president of the Senate in 1987-90.